ClassTag Connect / Jun 02, 2023

 Hosting a back-to-school night shortly after the beginning of the school year can be an important tool for developing that all-important home-school connection.
 Want a great turnout?
 Schedule an event well in advance to give parents enough time to make arrangements.
 Let them know this is their opportunity to see the world their child inhabits every day and share any comments they might have.
 ClassTag will also ask parents to RSVP and send them an automated reminder as needed.

 Involve parents in the learning process from the very beginning by sending a message about one topic discussed in the classroom.
 Suggest some questions that parents can ask at home to support the learning.
-Before you know it, you’re on your way to building an engaged, supportive parent community!
+Before you know it, you’re on your way to building an engaged, supportive Family community!

 Great teachers highlight student accomplishments weekly, featuring “a Student of the Week” or “a Reader of the Week” – why not include it in your weekly newsletter?

 Getting into a habit of frequent communication early will set you up for success.
-Perhaps in the past you’ve been wary of spending hours on parent newsletters that rarely get read, but this year can be different!
+Perhaps in the past you’ve been wary of spending hours on Family newsletters that rarely get read, but this year can be different!
 Using ClassTag, it takes seconds to post quick notes that reach parents no matter which platform they use: email, mobile app or text.
-There’s more: ClassTag will also translate the message into parents’ preferred language or notify you if a paper copy needs to be sent to an offline parent.
+There’s more: ClassTag will also translate the message into parents’ preferred language or notify you if a paper copy needs to be sent to an offline Family.
 Give it a try today.